Campbell County, Kentucky

 Door to Door Solicitation

 Per county ordinance, all door-to-door solicitors within the unincorporated areas of Campbell County must register with the Campbell County Police Department before beginning solicitation activities.
-Click the link above for more information.
+Solicitors are required to provide the following information:

 Project Child Safe